Edward E. Cross: Civil War service

 At the outset of the Civil War, he was commissioned as colonel of the 5th New Hampshire Volunteer Infantry.
 He led his regiment in the first division II Corps, establishing a reputation as one of the hardest-fighting, toughest officers in the army.
 Serving with distinction in the Battle of Seven Pines (where he fell wounded) and the Seven Days Battles, he again was wounded at the Battle of Antietam.
 Cross also led his regiment at the Battle of Fredericksburg and the Battle of Chancellorsville.
 At Chancellorsville he briefly led an ad hoc fifth brigade in the 1st Division, II Corps.

 During the Battle of Gettysburg, he led a brigade in 1st Division, II Corps.
 On July 2, 1863, the division was sent to the left flank to help stabilize it after the Confederates had begun attacking the salient formed by III Corps.
 Cross's brigade was formed on the left of the division's battle line as it entered the Wheatfield.
 During the fighting, Cross was mortally wounded while at the left of his line near the Rose Woods.
-He died the next day at a field hospital.
-His body was shipped home to Lancaster, New Hampshire, for burial in the town's cemetery.
+The monument of the 5th New Hampshire is said to mark the spot where he fell.
+Cross died the following day at a field hospital, the George Spangler Farm.
+Ever the popular commander, his last words were "I think the boys will miss me."
+His body was transported home to Lancaster, New Hampshire, for burial in the town's cemetery.

 Col H. Boyd McKeen of the 81st Pennsylvania Regiment succeeded to command of the brigade.